Sqaard/RL-based-Feature-Ablation/README.md

 # RL for Financial Time-Series Forecasting on the Dow 30

 This repository contains a research pipeline for **reinforcement learning in portfolio trading** on **Dow 30** stocks.
-The project is organized as a sequence of research stages rather than a production trading system.
+The project is organized as a sequence of research stages.

 The current repository documents two main lines of work: